zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 ### 2d.
 Estimating $X_{\mu_s}$

 $X_{\mu_s}$ can be estimated by finding the averages of all players drafted up to a certain round, based on a heuristic metric like G-score or Z-score.
-This can change drastically from round to round, so it is important to calibrate correctly.
+Obviously this is imprecise since real drafters won't draft according to any one statistic entirely, but it should still capture most of the effect of earlier draft picks tending to be more valuable, which is the point of involving $X_{\mu_s}$

 ### 2e.
 Estimating $X_u$